dreamportdev/Osdev-Notes/InterruptHandling.md

 - General Protection Fault: A GP fault can come from a large number of places, although it's generally from an instruction dealing with the segment registers in some way.
 This includes `iret` (it modifies cs/ss), and others like `lidt`/`ltr`.
 It also pushes an error code, which is described below.
 - Double Fault: This means something has gone horribly wrong.
 Commonly this occurs because the cpu could not call the GP fault handler, but it can be triggered by hardware conditions too.
 This should considered your last chance to clean up and save any state.
 If a double fault is not handled, the cpu will 'triple fault', meaning the system resets.

 A number of the reserved interrupts will not be fired by default, they require certain flags to be set.
 For example the x87 fpu error only occurs if `CR0.NE` is set, otherwise the fpu will silently fail.
 The SIMD error will only occur if the cpu has been told to enable SSE.
-Others like bound range exeeded or device not available can only occur on specific instructions, and are generally unseen.
+Others like bound range exceeded or device not available can only occur on specific instructions, and are generally unseen.

-A Page Fault will push an bitfield as it's error code.
+A Page Fault will push a bitfield as it's error code.
 This is not a complete description of all the fields, but it's all the common ones.
 The others are specific to certain features of the cpu.

 | Bit | Name      | Description                            |
 |-----|-----------|----------------------------------------|